sushanthj/CV_projects/docs/SLAM/EKF.md

 between what sensor reading we expect to get at these estimated poses **(predicted sensor reading)** and where the robot actually is **(actual sensor reading)**

-The method to predict a sensor reading **given an estimated robot and landmark pose** is by defining a measurement model.
+**The method to predict a sensor reading given an estimated robot and landmark pose is by defining a measurement model.**

-#### Measurement Model Definition
+### Measurement Model Definition

+**Goal: Given robot state, predict what will be the sensor reading**

 Using state vector p_t (contains robot pose and landmark) for the j’th landmark, the bearing **β** and range **r** estimate for the j’th landmark is predicted as **h(p_t , j)**